 New Flex Route system promotes traffic flow and safety

-The new Flex Route system is a lane control system that uses cameras and electronic message boards to let drivers know when an additional lanes are is available for use during morning and afternoon peak travel periods.
+The new Flex Route system is a lane control system that uses cameras and electronic message boards to let drivers know when an additional lane is available for use during morning and afternoon peak travel periods.

 There will be six crash investigation sites built along the corridor that will allow traffic to continue uninterrupted when incidents occur on the freeway.